 Just like you, if your pet's system is low in iron for prolonged periods of time, it will affect him negatively and he will experience a lack of energy, lethargy, constant tiredness, laziness, and so forth.

 Multiple studies have shown how dogs thrive on vitamin C and E. Chondroitin and glucosamine are also becoming an essential part of an older dog's diet because they help with maintaining healthy (or healthier) joints.
 Arthritis is a common issue with many elder canines, and supplementing their diet with some necessary vitamins and minerals is one step in the right direction.

 Vitamins come in two forms.
-Fat soluble vitamins like A, D, E and K are stored in the fatty tissue and liver of your dog.
-Then there are the water soluble vitamins, which include vitamins B and C, and they are flushed out of your dog daily.
+Fat-soluble vitamins like A, D, E, and K are stored in the fatty tissue and liver of your dog.
+Then there are the water-soluble vitamins, which include vitamins B and C, and they are flushed out of your dog daily.
 Supposedly they are either used up as needed or come out when your dog eliminates.
-Science is still on the edge of whether water soluble vitamins are at all useful for the body, but until there's a definite proof against this hypothesis, everybody and their dogs will continue to take them just to be safe.
+Science is still on the edge of whether water-soluble vitamins are at all useful for the body, but until there's definite proof against this hypothesis, everybody and their dogs will continue to take them just to be safe.

 RELATED: Most common dog behavior problems

 It is important to know how much fats your canine is getting on a daily or at least weekly basis, and feed your pooch a good balance of fats – not too much and not too little.
 Give your dog too many fats and he will have health and weight problems.
 If you give too little – his coat and skin will suffer, and his energy might be affected too.
 Healthy fats help your dog with his energy levels, keep him stable and even-tempered.

 What a lot of dog owners don't know is that fats always come with preservatives.